xs-embedded-llc/cdbus/README.md

 	# make uninstall

-Both options will remove the documentation while the last option (uninstall) removing the entire installation as well.
+Both options will remove the documentation while the last option (uninstall) removes the entire installation as well.

 To generate a source distribution type: